 The foot’s natural movement is to supinate while taking an off-toe moment from your stride as the heel goes first off the ground to provide leverage to help roll off toes.
 When in the supination stage, the foot does not pronate enough at the toe-off stage.

-All of the pressure in this kind of movement is on the foot’s outer edge and the rest of the toes, adding an extra dose of the foot’s stress.
+In this kind of movement, all the pressure is on the foot’s outer edge and the rest of the toes, adding an extra dose of foot stress.

 People with high and rigid arches more often have supination because they don’t flatten enough during movement.